Most people in Greater Manchester know the recycling basics, but how well do you really know your recycling?

-It’s Recycle Week and this year is all about ‘The Unusual Suspects’.
-These are items that you might not think you can recycle or might forget about, – how many of The Unusual Suspects are you already recycling?
+Here are the top 5 items that you might not know you can recycle at home.
+How many of The Unusual Suspects are you already recycling?

-1. Food leftovers – if you haven’t got a dog that can eat your food leftovers, don’t put your plate scrapings in your general waste bin!
+If you haven’t got a dog that can eat your food leftovers, don’t put your plate scrapings in your general waste bin!
 Recycle all of your food waste in your kitchen caddy and put it in your food and garden recycling bin.

 Your food and garden waste is turned into Revive Compost

-Bones – meat bones like chicken, fish, pork or beef etc…Although you might think that you can’t recycle them, as they wouldn’t compost in a garden compost bin, they can be recycled with all of your food and garden waste.
+Meat bones from chicken, fish, pork, beef and more.
+Although you might think that you can’t recycle them, as they wouldn’t compost in a garden compost bin, they can be recycled with all of your food and garden waste.

 One?
 Hopefully the guide has helped you to identify some of the Unusual Suspects around your home and will help you to recycle more.